ymar/ymar.nl/src/content/blog/problem-solving-as-a-consultant/index.md

 Once you've identified the core issues:

-1. Present your findings clearly and concisely
+1. **Present Findings Simply**: Summarize your findings in a clear, concise way to keep attention focused on core insights.

-2. Link symptoms to root causes
+2. **Connect Symptoms to Causes**: Link visible issues to their root causes so the client understands the bigger picture.

-3. Propose targeted solutions
-4. Create an actionable roadmap
-5. Set clear metrics for success
+3. **Offer Targeted Solutions**: Tailor solutions that address core problems, with a balance of quick wins and long-term fixes.

+4. **Build an Actionable Roadmap**: Lay out a phased plan with clear timelines to guide the client from diagnosis to resolution.

+5. **Define Success Metrics**: Set specific, measurable goals to show concrete progress and demonstrate ROI.

+Each step builds trust and keeps the client focused on meaningful, sustainable improvements.